Madame Gao: No. They blinded themselves.

 - Kudos for Deborah Ann Woll for how menacing and scary she can sound as she brings up Wesley's death.
 Even it pales to Fisk's rage.

 - Fisk's murder of Julie Barnes.
 It comes into this because of its detached, inhuman depiction.
 We see it all unfold as Fisk watches it on a video camera he had installed in her apartment.
 She arrives home, finds two "handymen" in her hallway, and gets half a question out before she's shot in the head.
-No build up, no drama, just alive to dead in a handful of seconds.
+No build up, no drama.
+Just alive to dead in two seconds.
 Then the guys proceed to wrap her in plastic for removal like it's nothing, like they're cleaning up a normal painting job and nothing else, as Felix Manning picks up Julie's phone and flashes it to the camera.
 Equally chilling is Fisk's non-reaction to watching it all.
 There's nothing but cold satisfaction in his eyes the whole time.

 - This scene rams home just how terrifying Fisk's influence has become, how ubiquitous and just how little he values human life.
-Julie became a "problem" to him, so he killed her.
-The same way anyone else would swat a fly.
+Julie is a "problem" to him, so he has her popped like he's swatting a fly.
 And how did he know?
 Because he has Mrs. Shelby hack the security camera feed from a coffee shop Dex and Julie met in.

 - Which is the sole reason he orders her killed.
-She had a single meeting with Dex, promised him nothing other than she would talk to him, and so he decides she has to die.
+She had a single meeting with Dex, promised him nothing other than she would talk to him, and so Fisk decides she has to die.
 That's how easy it is to get on Fisk's bad side.
 And you'll never know you are, until it's too late.

 - To make things worse, in the finale episode, we see Fisk has literally put Julie's body in a freezer...and the bodies of the two hitmen hired to kill her.
 No loose ends.